An Indispensable Link

 What's In It For Us

 We gain every bit as much as our volunteers do from the connection.
 First and foremost, they are our ambassadors, representing the Lou Ruvo Center for Brain Health on site and in the community.
 In addition, they perform essential tasks, thus lightening the load of our busy staff.
 Moreover, their daily contact with patients and family members allows them to be a welcoming presence who serve visitors’ needs.

 All of our volunteers have heartwarming stories to explain what led them to our door.
 After you meet them, please consider joining them.
-You can start by downloading an adult application or student application or by contacting us with questions.
+You can start by completing this on-line application or by contacting us with questions.
 It could be the first step toward changing your life.